Surgery

 Multiple subpial transection

 During multiple subpial transection surgery, a small portion of the skull is removed (craniotomy).
-Afterward, multiple shallow cuts are made into the outer surface of the brain (cortex) in areas known to be a source of seizures.
-This in turn interrupts the communication between overactive brain cells (neurons), leading to a reduction in seizures.2
+This procedure does not remove brain tissue that causes seizures.
+Instead, multiple shallow cuts, termed “transections,” are made into the outer surface of the brain (cortex) in areas known to be a source of seizures.
+This interrupts the communication between overactive brain cells (neurons), leading to a reduction in seizures.
+2

 What happens before surgery

 Epilepsy surgeries are performed in level 3 or 4 epilepsy care centers.
-If you normally are cared for by a primary care doctor or a general neurologist, you will be referred to one of these specialized centers for surgery.1
+Level 4 centers can perform the highest level of epilepsy care.
+If you normally are cared for by a primary care doctor or a general neurologist, you will be referred to one of these specialized centers for evaluation by an epileptologist and neurosurgeon.1

 Before surgery, your doctors will run a series of tests.
 Some of the tests will be done to find the source and type of abnormal electrical activity.
 This is done using EEG (electroencephalogram) and MRI (magnetic resonance imaging).
 If more detailed information is needed before surgery, your doctor may also order these tests:1